reubenharry/Social-Meaning/README.md

 - cross-linguistic politeness project: do cookies rating experiments from Yoon et al 2016/2017 with different groups of speakers (Japanese, German, Romanian) -- do inferred weights on social goal differ?
 Does ordering generalize to other tasks? --> quantification of potential cross-linguistic/cross-cultural differences in (at least one dimension of) politeness

-- Can we model Robert's and Katherine's "stereotypical character" speech datasets with RSA?
+- Can we model Robert's / Katherine's / Sunwoo's "stereotypical character" speech datasets with RSA?

 ## High-level issues